swimlane/trafficlight/README.md

 function buildRoutes(app) {
   const routerRoutes = new Router();

-  // any router can be used, we support koa-router
-  // out of the box
+  // any router can be used, we support koa-router out of the box bindRoutes(routerRoutes, [ProfileController]);

-  bindRoutes(routerRoutes, [ProfileController]);
+  // if you are using with some sort of DI system you can pass
+  // a third parameter callback to get the instance vs new ctrl.
+  // bindRoutes(routerRoutes, [ProfileController], (ctrl) => injector.get(ctrl));

   app.use(routerRoutes.routes());
   app.use(routerRoutes.allowedMethods());